Gap Resistance from Electrolyte Flow Rate Solution

 How to Calculate Gap Resistance from Electrolyte Flow Rate?

-Gap Resistance from Electrolyte Flow Rate calculator uses Resistance of Gap Between Work and Tool = (Volume Flow Rate*Density of Electrolyte*Specific Heat Capacity of Electrolyte*(Boiling Point of Electrolyte-Ambient Air Temperature))/Electric Current^2 to calculate the Resistance of Gap Between Work and Tool, The Gap resistance from electrolyte flow rate formula is defined as the resistance offered by the gap/space present between the tool and workpiece during ECM.
-Resistance of Gap Between Work and Tool is denoted by R symbol.
+Gap Resistance from Electrolyte Flow Rate calculator uses Resistance of Gap Between Work And Tool = (Volume Flow Rate*Density of Electrolyte*Specific Heat Capacity of Electrolyte*(Boiling Point of Electrolyte-Ambient Air Temperature))/Electric Current^2 to calculate the Resistance of Gap Between Work And Tool, The Gap resistance from electrolyte flow rate formula is defined as the resistance offered by the gap/space present between the tool and workpiece during ECM.
+Resistance of Gap Between Work And Tool is denoted by R symbol.

 How to calculate Gap Resistance from Electrolyte Flow Rate using this online calculator?
 To use this online calculator for Gap Resistance from Electrolyte Flow Rate, enter Volume Flow Rate (q), Density of Electrolyte e), Specific Heat Capacity of Electrolyte (ce), Boiling Point of Electrolyte B), Ambient Air Temperature o) & Electric Current (I) and hit the calculate button.
 Here is how the Gap Resistance from Electrolyte Flow Rate calculation can be explained with given input values -> 1.2E-5 = (4.799086E-05*997*4180*(368.15-308.15))/1000^2.